lukemccarvill/LED-Globe-Project/README.md

 </p>

-### Number of LEDs
+### Number of LEDs (work in progress)

 Even with almost 3500 LEDs, we can only represent top 113-consuming countries.
 This means that any entity that uses less energy than Moldova – including nations like Nepal, Cameroon, Latvia, Luxembourg, and the Democratic Republic of the Congo – will not be represented on the map with even one LED.
-For a small island nation like the Cook Islands, we would need over 180,000 LEDs globally for Cook Islands to be allocated a single diode.
+For a small island nation like the Cook Islands (#204 on the list), we would need over 180,000 LEDs globally for Cook Islands to be allocated a single diode.

+Now, we know how many LEDs that a given country should have, but how do we go about deciding where to place each LED within a given country?
+Given that energy usage rasters (geographical data) are not readily available at a global scale, the next best option that I thought of was using population density.
+These GeoTiff rasters are readily available in many resolutions and likely track well enough with energy usage that they would appear to be a reasonable analogue for energy usage to most viewers of the model globe. *In retrospect, it likely would have been better to use [Nighttime Lights](https://eogdata.mines.edu/products/dmsp/) instead, but that is future work.* Therefore, within a given country, let's say China, we will place its 970 allocated LEDs in its most densely-populated areas, and we will hope that these also closely align with the areas where most of China's energy is being used.

+- image of china zoomed in

 The following image shows the placement of the LEDs in QGIS:

 <p align="center">
   <img src="images/Global3500LEDs.png" alt="see fig title" width="900"/>